bpucker/MGSE/Test_files/Test_file_README.md

 Please read the script README for the usage of these different files.

-NOTE: The fastq test file has long reads; If testing with this fastq file input, use minimap2 as the aligner.
+NOTE: i) The fastq test file has long reads; If testing with this fastq file input, use minimap2 as the aligner.

+      ii) The .bam test file is already sorted.